Great Compact Discs: Sun Ra

 Sun Ra and His Myth Science Arkestra, Angels and Demons at Play

-‘A Call for All Demons’ and ‘Demon's Lullaby’ released as a 45, credited to Le Sun-Ra and His Arkistra, as such reissued on the Strut version of Singles
+- ‘A Call for All Demons’ b/w ‘Demon's Lullaby’, also released as a 45, credited to Le Sun-Ra and His Arkistra, as such reissued on the Strut version of Singles

-‘A Call for All Demons’ also released as the B-side track of an early version of ‘Saturn’, credited to Le Sun-Ra and His Arkistra; both reissued on the Strut version of Singles; ‘Saturn’ also on the earlier Evidence version of Singles
+- ‘A Call for All Demons’ also released as the B-side track of an early version of ‘Saturn’, credited to Le Sun-Ra and His Arkistra; both reissued on the Strut version of Singles; ‘Saturn’ also on the earlier Evidence version of Singles; note that this version of ‘Saturn’ is distinct from the two other early versions noted so far: the Sound of Joy/Visits Planet Earth version and the Jazz in Silhouette

-Unlike (three of the four) B-side tracks, the A side of Angels and Demons at Play features recordings otherwise unavailable elsewhere; given that the 45s noted here were released before 1965, the argument can be made that Angels counts as a hybrid album but for now the singles are not being factored into the separate hybrid-album discography
+- Unlike the B-side tracks, the A side of Angels and Demons at Play features recordings otherwise unavailable elsewhere; given that the 45s noted here were released before 1965, the argument can be made that Angels counts as a hybrid album but for now the singles are not being factored into the separate hybrid-album discography

 Sun Ra and His Myth-Science Arkestra, The Nubians of Plutonia

-Recorded 1958 or 1959; originally released 1966 (Discogs); some editions entitled The Lady with the Golden Stockings; reissued 1993 as one of a "two-for" with Angels and Demons at Play; reissued 2014 as a download (Discogs) with four previously-unreleased bonus tracks
+Recorded 1958 or 1959; released 1966 (Discogs); some editions titled The Lady with the Golden Stockings; reissued 1993 as one of a "two-for" with Angels and Demons at Play; reissued 2014 as a download (Discogs) with four previously-unreleased bonus tracks: ‘Images in a Mirror’ - ‘Ankhnaton’ - ‘Spontaneous Simplicity’ - ‘Black Sky and Blue Moon’

 ~